What is Cloudy Pad ?

 # ๐Ÿฅณ Your Cloudy Pad instance is ready !

-Cloudy Pad will guide you through creation process:
+Cloudy Pad will do everything for you automatically:

 • Install GPU drivers and streaming server (Wolf or Sunshine)

-• Help your Pair with Moonlight streaming client
+• Help you pair with Moonlight streaming client

 Stop your instance after gaming sessions